FrankHB/pl-docs/en-US/calling-for-language-features.md

 Scheme does not have loops in primitive features.
 It encourages recursion (with mandatory proper tail recursion) instead.
 Kernel does the exact same.

+## Global store

+For the purpose of flexibility of a general-purposed language, a single global configuration of memory space (the global store) shall not be mandated.
+This effectively allows the implementations to provide no global allocation facilities when they are not supposed to be useful, e.g. for devices designed to run programs with fixed memory footprints.
+Note this does not prevent implementations to provide such interface for compatilibity.
+Implemantations can also provide opt-in global allocation which always fail.

+Moreover, it ensures the remaining design of the language does not relies on the global properties of allocation.
+This means it can be less problematic to adapt to implementation schemes with constraints about the memory locality, such as [distributing systems](https://en.wikipedia.org/wiki/Distributed_computing), because:

+* No global sharing is implied.
+* No global memory consistency is implied.

+The constraints in practice are often very coarse and there usually still need to have computing nodes sharing the resources in various concrete designs.
+Nevertheless, a genuine general-purposed top-level design shall principally avoid the embarassment of overly strong assumptions on the underlying computation model.
+Ultimately, fighting with [physical laws](https://en.wikipedia.org/wiki/Principle_of_locality) is also far from wise.

+### Examples

+ISO C has the notion reflecting the status of objects being allocated in the global free store as *allocated storage duration*, whose availablity is provided by specific standard library functions like `malloc`.
+ISO C allows conforming implementations without such library functions.
+Thus, the allocated storage duration is not mandated.

 ## [GC](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29)

 See discussions in the subclause about necessity of deterministic deallocation above.
 This directly disallows relying on [tracing GC](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29#Tracing).